aababc1/metaFun-doc/Getstart/Getstart.md

 Due to the huge size of databases (After download and preparation : ~683GB),  it may take a while to download databasese depending on your network speed.
 :::

-The integrity of downloaded databases is automatically checked by comparing  sha256 value provided in the download repository (http://www.microbiome.re.kr/home_design/Database.html).
+The integrity of downloaded databases is automatically checked by comparing  sha256 value provided in the [download repository](http://www.microbiome.re.kr/home_design/Database.html).
 It there are unzigged folders and hash file in the `databases/{CARD,checkm2,dbCAN,eggNOG5,gtdb,gunc,hashes.json,host_genome,humann3,KEGG_modules,kofam,kraken2_GTDBr220,VFDB}` the databases prepation is completed.
 If there are problems, please redonwload the datases.
 You can launch metaFun from now on.